 Refurbishment & Modernisation

 Woody Island had around 16,500 visitors per year with over 3,500 camping on the beautiful island.
-Camping facilities included eleven safari huts, two adventure huts, various tent accommodation, camper’s kitchen and deck area, and modern ablutions.
+Camping facilities included eleven safari huts, various tent accommodation, camper’s kitchen and deck area, and modern ablutions.
 There was a children’s playground, swimming platform with slide and extensive bush walking trails.